deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1b/result_simpl.md

 #### Expected output
 Test the process of catalogue publication for a data product under the following conditions: an existing data product is published on the catalogue
-The EMDS catalog, as defined in the relevant documentation, refers to the Data Space-only catalog, specifically the SIMPL's federation component.
+The EMDS catalog, as defined in the relevant documentation, refers to the Data Space-only catalog, specifically the Simpl's federation component.

 ### Results
 #### Assessment